|Entering Characters||Two‐Dimensional Input Forms|

 StringExpression objects can be used to represent strings that contain symbolic constructs, such as pattern elements.

 |`name||symbol name in current context|

 |`context`||context relative to the current context|

-Symbol names and contexts can contain any characters that are treated by Mathematica as letters or letter-like forms.
+Symbol names and contexts can contain any characters that are treated by the Wolfram Language as letters or letter‐like forms.
 They can contain digits but cannot start with them.
 Contexts must end in a backquote .

 |base^^digits||integer in specified base|

 |base^^digits.digits||approximate number in specified base|

 Numbers can be entered with the notation in any base from to .
 The base itself is given in decimal.
 For bases larger than , additional digits are chosen from the letters – or –.
 Upper‐ and lower‐case letters are equivalent for these purposes.
 Floating‐point numbers can be specified by including in the digits sequence.